-Medical devices must be precise in their design and manufacture, because they impact lives for the better or worse.
+Medical devices must be precise in their design and manufacture because they impact lives for the better or worse.
 To reach high levels of reliability in production, quality standards are essential.
 The benefits of adhering to ISO 13485, which outlines quality management system standards for medical devices, include efficient cycle times, less waste and a reputation for reliability that can permeate throughout the medical industry.

 Overview of ISO 13485

 According to the International Organization for Standardization, ISO 13485 applies to companies in one or more stages of medical device production.
 This includes the sourcing of materials, distribution, design, and sterilization, among other functions in the manufacturing life cycle.
 Quality management system general requirements, management’s responsibility, documentation standards, and product realization are among the subjects covered in ISO 13485.
-If an organization can prove conformance to the elements of the quality management system, they can become ISO certified.
+If an organization can prove conformance to the elements of the quality management system, it can become ISO certified.

 Faster Cycle Times

 Quality and process excellence initiatives utilize statistical process control, waste reduction and systems thinking to increase customer satisfaction.
 A common result of quality management system deployment is faster cycle times in the supply chain and on the production facility floor.
 This is because products, processes, and systems are under constant review and re-design when quality management is part of organizational culture.
 Whether it’s in administration, accounting or purchasing, quality can lead to faster cycle times and better service.

 Waste reduction in all parts of the production process is a direct result of building an organization to conform to ISO standards.
 Identification and removal of overproduction, waiting, excess inventory, defects, and scrap are among the benefits of quality management system deployment.
 There are also fewer internal machinery failures and fewer customer returns.
 All of this leads to lower production costs and higher profit margins.
 Reduction of labor hours allows for cost-savings and the reallocation of resources to value-added activities.